sam4rth/Random-Stuff/IOS Sideloading BET.md

 			- Surveys and market research reports can help understand the percentage of Android users who use modded apps.
 			- ### 2.  **Average Revenue per User (ARPU)** :
 			- Calculate the ARPU for official apps in similar categories.
-			- This can be found from app store statistics and industry reports.
+			- This can be found in app store statistics and industry reports.
 			- ### 3.  **Revenue Loss to Modded Apps** :
 			- Determine the percentage of users who would have paid for the official app if the modded version was not available.
 			- Use historical data or studies on the impact of piracy on software sales.